Nonparametric LLM Evaluation from Preference Data: Experiments

 \section{Experiments}

 \textbf{Implementation details.} We estimate nuisance functions using LightGBM, trained with standard gradient-boosted tree objectives for classification.
-As described in Sec.~\ref{sec:estimation}, we apply cross‑fitting and train nuisance models held‑out folds for predictions. the LightGBM hyperparameters are tuned via 3-fold cross-validation within the training folds (see Appendix~\ref{app:nuisances} for details).
-We compute valid $95\%$ simulteaneous confidence intervals (CIs) for all ranking scores using multiple-testing adjustments (see Appendix~\ref{app:cis}).
+As described in Sec.~\ref{sec:estimation}, we apply cross‑fitting and train nuisance models held‑out folds for predictions.
+The LightGBM hyperparameters are tuned via 3-fold cross-validation within the training folds (see Appendix~\ref{app:nuisances} for details).
+We compute valid $95\%$ simultaneous confidence intervals (CIs) for all ranking scores using multiple-testing adjustments (see Appendix~\ref{app:cis}).

 \textbf{Data.} As standard in the literature on debiased machine learning, we use various synthetic datasets for evaluating our proposed methodology \citep{Chernozhukov.2018}.
 This is because synthetic data allows for comparison with ground-truth ranking scores, which are not available on real-world data.
 Nevertheless, we also apply our methodology to real-world datasets, including public preference data from Chatbot Arena and MT-Bench \citep{zhengJudgingLLMasaJudgeMTBench2023}.
+However, we emphasize that the score of our experiments is the evaluation of our methodology, not to provide a state-off-the-art leaderboard.
 We refer to Appendix~\ref{app:sim} for details on synthetic data and to Appendix~\ref{app:real} for details on real-world data.

-\textbf{Baselines.} We follow common benchmarking practices in debiased machine learning \citep{Nie.2021, Kennedy.2023b} and compare debiased estimators from Theorem~\ref{thrm:estimation} with plugin estimators from Eq.~\eqref{eq:plugin} using the \emph{same nuisance estimators $\hat{\eta}$}.
+\textbf{Baselines.} We follow common benchmarking practices in debiased machine learning \citep{Nie.2021, Kennedy.2023b} and compare debiased estimators from Theorem~\ref{thrm:estimation} with plug-in estimators from Eq.~\eqref{eq:plugin} using the \emph{same nuisance estimators $\hat{\eta}$}.
 We refrain from comparing different ML models for $\eta$ (e.g., different model architectures) as our primary goal is to show the advantages of model-agnostic debiased estimation.